Planning-nl/vugel-docs/docs/README.md

 Tree2d itself depends on [flexbox.js](https://github.com/Planning-nl/flexbox.js) library, which allows you to use flexbox in WebGL.

 ::: warning
-Vugel is still in alpha, it is not tested as much as it should be.
+Vugel and these docs are still WIP.
 Use at own risk!
 :::

 ## Getting started